ben5459/HybridManufacturingPlatform/README.md

 Features:
-	Able to detect the current state of the lock mechanism.
+	-Able to detect the current state of the lock mechanism.
-	Able to detect a fault in the locking mechanism (neither slider switch is triggered).
+	-Able to detect a fault in the locking mechanism (neither slider switch is triggered).
-	Able to detect crashes that are not recoverable.
+	-Able to detect crashes that are not recoverable.
-	Electrical connection between toolheads is rated for up to 1,000,000 cycles.
+	-Electrical connection between toolheads is rated for up to 1,000,000 cycles.
-	Compatible with two and three pin probes.
+	-Compatible with two and three pin probes.

 - [X] Develop a kinematic coupling
 - [X] Develop lock/unlock mechanism